Who Else Wants an Electric Scooter Lock That Really Works?

 Conclusion

 If you lock up your scooter every time you leave it unattended, thieves are less likely to make away with it.
-It sounds obvious, but scooter thefts are still on the rise.
+Scooter thefts are still on the rise.

-Which lock type yo like the most?
+Which lock type do you like the most?
 Leave a comment and let us know!

 Leave a Comment